Skip to main content

 • Continue with Flows to model complete journeys.

-• Continue with Subflows to map concrete auth steps.
+• Continue with Subflows to learn about subflow types and their steps.